antonagestam/Schizophrenia/README.md

 Schizophrenia
 =============

-A Django Storage that Syncs Storages
+A Django Storage with multiple ~~personalities~~ … storage backends.
+Created for the purpose of migrating from one static file host to another without a hassle.